nishan9/Sudoku/README.md

 ### Sudoku Solver

 ## Introduction
 Sudoku is a puzzle in which the objective is to find the suitable numbers from 1 through to 9 for each cell adhering to the rules of the game.
-There are four golden rules in the game:
+There are four golden rules in the game (Sudoku Online, 2020):

 1. Each row must contain numbers from 1 to 9 without any repetitions.
 2. Each column must contain numbers from 1 to 9 without any repetitions.
 3. There can be no repetitions in a single block/nonet
 4. The sum of every single row, column and nonet must equal to 45, the entire solved puzzle must sum to 405.

-> **Note:** Sudoku solvers are usually implemented to solve only possible puzzles but for the purpose of this assignment, we also take impossible sudokus into account.
+> **Note:** Sudoku solvers are usually implemented to solve only solvable puzzles but for the purpose of this assignment, we also take impossible sudokus into account.

 ## Implementing Solutions
 One way to go about solving sudoku is to try all combinations, while this certainly would work given the size and the possibilities of sudoku leads to over 6×10<sup>21</sup> possibilities.
 Given the current computing power this would take an astronomical amount of time.
 However, there are various algorithms which can solve sudokus in a far shorter time.